FINANCIALIZATION: AN ECONOMIC MALIGNANCY

 The story of the American housing market and its levitation away from affordability thus illustrates that financialization in the form of expanded credit can, over time, paradoxically weaken consumers by reducing their buying power and burdening them with increasing debt.
 On the positive side of the ledger, businesses and their investors are enriched, overall economic activity (GDP) is expanded, and the stock market goes up and up—all of which tends to discourage any talk of harmful side effects.

 There is another, more intuitive way of looking at this issue, which focuses on the actual payments made by the consumer.
 Actual payments are, after all, what the consumer is considering as he or she mulls over a potential purchase.
 When the price is a simple cash price and there is no credit in the picture, the buyer considers whether that full cash amount will excessively draw down (or exceed) his or her savings, whether the purchase represents good value in that context, and so on.
 When the price is, instead, not a lump sum but a string of much smaller payments including interest—let’s assume monthly payments—the buyer starts to consider how the size of each monthly payment relates to his or her monthly disposable income.
-The net price, in other words, stops being the principal basis for the buyer’s decision, which means that there is no longer much, if any, direct and downward pressure on it, and it can float upwards.
-Only when the size of each monthly payment becomes unmanageable in the context of monthly income, other credit sources, liquid savings, etc., does resistance start to intensify meaningfully.
+The net price, in other words, stops being the principal basis for the buyer’s decision, which means that the buyer no longer exerts direct and downward pressure on that price, which in turn means that, ceteris paribus, the cash price can float upwards.
+Only when the size of each monthly payment becomes unmanageable in the context of monthly income, other credit sources, liquid savings, etc., does the buyer’s resistance start to intensify meaningfully.

 This idea or hypothesis that financialization drives prices higher we can test with a simple thought-experiment: What would happen to real estate, college tuition and car prices if loan-based purchasing were suddenly outlawed?
 Obviously, prices in all three of those markets would have to come down dramatically, and stay down, due to the disappearance of a large subset of buyers.
 It should also be obvious that regaining and sustaining the previous levels of per-capita sales would require these industries to redesign their products and services so that selling them would be profitable at much lower prices.